simatic-ax/ae-opcuaconnection/README.md

 ## Description

 This is an application example of SIMATIC AX to showcase the communication between a PLC and Uaxpert using a protected OPC UA connection.
 The use-case for this example is to show how a simulated water tank is controlled using a secure OPC UA connection.
-The PLC and UaExpert communicate to manage the tank's water level by opening and closing valves
+The PLC and UaExpert communicate to manage the tank's water level by opening and closing valves.
+The scenario includes the setup and consumption of OPC UA Alarms, enabling the client to receive and display alarm notifications from the server.

 ## Used components